 - Develop a science curriculum, based on the National Curriculum, which has clearly-sequenced content and stages of progression.

 - Children to frequently review prior learning and make connections to support the retention of new knowledge (sticky learning) and the development of understanding and skills.

 - Understanding the impact science has had on the past, present and future lives of themselves and the people around them

 The science curriculum encompasses the main three stands of science (Biology, Chemistry, Physics) with working scientifically skills underpinning all science lessons.
 Knowledge is then organised into block themes where related content is taught under one topic.
 This encourages children to see connections between previous learning, current learning and future learning, both within science and the wider curriculum.
 Topics follow the same cycle of the rest of the wider curriculum (Entry Event, Knowledge Harvest, Research and Record activities, Knowledge Review and Exit Event).
-Furthermore, research and record activities are underpinned by one or more of the 5 enquiry types (Research, Pattern Seeking, Observation over time, Identifying, Classifying and Grouping and Comparative and Fair testing) which in addition, follows a knowledge, vocabulary, plan, do, review cycle.
+Furthermore, research and record activities are underpinned by one or more of the 5 enquiry types (Research, Pattern Seeking, Observation over time, Identifying, Classifying and Grouping and Comparative and Fair testing) which follows a knowledge, vocabulary, plan, do, review cycle.
 Through this approach our children learn to become practical problem solvers whilst being responsible, competent, confident and creative scientists.
-Reading is a key element of science practically at the start of a new topic, allowing the children to ‘Read to Learn’ and giving them access to subject specific vocabulary.
+Reading is a key element of science, allowing the children to ‘Read to Learn’ and giving them access to subject specific vocabulary.
 It also allows the children to explore the why and how of specific scientific thinking, and where appropriate, explore the work of other scientists.
 Children engage in a wide variety of experiential and exploratory activities including visits out of school and visitors to school.
 This also includes working collaboratively.
 Children are encouraged to make connections and record their learning in a variety of ways.